 Returning to The Beatles, amelioration of the pandemic of loneliness should be represented by their tune from Sgt Pepper’s Lonely Hearts Club Band “With a little help from my friends” .

-Dr Fiona Kerr, Neurotech Foundation is thanked for her
+Dr Fiona Kerr, Neurotech Foundation is thanked for her input and discussions.

 No funding was received by either of the authors who are working in honorary roles.
 All costs in the manuscript production were born by the authors.

 Both authors – concept, research, drafting and editing.